imccart/website/content/resources.md

 - [Stata coding guide](https://reifjulian.github.io/guide/) by Julian Reif
 - [Code and data for the social sciences](https://www.brown.edu/Research/Shapiro/pdfs/CodeAndData.pdf) by Matthew Getzkow and Jesse Shapiro

+# Some fun packages

+There are so many incredible things that people are doing in applied econometrics right now.
+This material seems to come out fast, and I often find myself with dozens of bookmarks that I forget or quickly lose track of.
+So, here's where I've decided to list some of the new programs and packages that I think are particularly useful for applied researchers.
+This is not comprehensive by any means...just a way to keep track of new programs that I either actively use in my work or that I want to start using.

+- `R` package for the Goodman-Bacon decomposition, [bacondecomp](https://cran.r-project.org/web/packages/bacondecomp/index.html).
+It also exists for Stata.
+- [Randomization Inference "Sandbox"](https://blogs.worldbank.org/impactevaluations/econometrics-sandbox-randomization-inference-event-study-designs) from the World Bank.
+- [panelView](https://yiqingxu.org/software/panelView/panelView.html) is a great way to visualize treatment timing in your data
+- Present your regression results and summary statistics neatly with [modelsummary](https://vincentarelbundock.github.io/modelsummary/) in `R`
+- Simple summary statistics in `R` with `vtable::sumtable()` from Nick Huntington-Klein, package code available [here](https://github.com/NickCH-K/vtable)
+- An `R` package for specification curves, [rdfanalysis](https://github.com/joachim-gassen/rdfanalysis)